mariehoffmann/tactac/README.md

 ## Queries

 ### Accession to TaxID
-Give a single accession number as command line argument or file.
+Give a single accession number (without the version prefix) as command line argument or file.
 The file format has to be either in `fasta` format which may also contain sequence data to be ignored or be a list of accessions (one per row).
 Whenever input values are given directly in  terminal, output will also be printed in terminal, otherwise a result file is generated.
 ```shell
 python tactac.py --acc2tax [<file>|<acc>]
 ```